ggreco77/GWsky/README.md

     ra_max : float
     right ascention of the highest probability pixel

     dec_max : float
     declination of the highest probability pixel

     instrument_FOV.vot : VOTABLE
     Instrument Footprint Editor from http://aladin.u-strasbg.fr/footprint_editor/

+    The items are listed in each FoV.

     N/S/E/W/R/Q : str
     N/S/E/W: a set of command line to add contiguous FOVs in North/South/East/West  (N/S/E/W) directions;
-    R: to insert a new FOV center RA[deg], DEC[deg] to begin a new sequence in N/S/E/W directions;
+    R: to insert a new FOV center RA[deg], DEC[deg] for a new sequence in N/S/E/W directions;
     Q: quit

 **SUMMARY OF DEPENDENCIES**